zekome/blog/get-time-machine-for-your-blog/index.md

 - @201702 - version on Feb the 1st, 2017
 - @2017 - version on the first day of year 2017.

+## Fly with time-machine

+In order to try a time-machine you can go back to history of current article on day [02/22/2017](@20170222).
+The major difference is that we have added diagrams below and this paragraph later - it doesn’t exist back then.

 ## The significance of implementation for us

 Data is stored on GitHub’s infrastructure.
 There is no more database in our system.
 There are just two components - a web server and adjusted structure of information.
 We expand system with new web servers, while data is loaded into RAM on server boot.